multiplealiases/multiplealiases.github.io/_drafts/linux-linux-vm-root-on-nfs.md

 flock(1) is a util-linux invention.
 It doesn't need to conform to prior standards because it *is* its own standard.

-What happened here?
+So why are there 2 names for the same flag?
-Why are there 2 names for the same flag?
+Why *is* there even a flag for default behavior?
 </aside>

 It'll get stuck trying to use `flock`...